Syslifters/offsec-tools/README.md

 # OffSec Tools
 This repository is intended for pentesters and red teamers using a variety of offensive security tools during their assessments.
 The repository is a collection of useful tools suitable for assessments in internal environments.
 We fetch and compile the latest version of each tool on a regular basis and provide it to you as a release.

 You don't have to worry about updating and compiling the tools yourself.
-Just download the latest version and find all the tools you need in a single archive.
+Just download the latest release and find all the awesome tools you will need in a single archive.

 Happy Hacking! :)
 <b>Team Syslifters</b> 🦖